We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 Spain's Ministry for Ecological Transition has implemented Royal Decree 244/2019 amendments that cap permitting timelines at 30 days for residential self-consumption systems up to 15 kW.
 Previously, permitting routinely took 6–12 months.
 Spain added 9.7 GW of solar in 2025, with residential self-consumption (autoconsumo) growing 47% year-over-year.

-KfW 270 Renewable Energy Loan: 2026 Terms Include Battery Storage at 1.98% Fixed Rate
+KfW 270 Renewable Energy Loan: 2026 Terms Include Battery Storage at an Individual, Credit-Dependent Rate

-KfW's flagship renewable energy loan (programme 270) has been updated for 2026 with a fixed interest rate of 1.98% for 10-year terms.
-The loan now explicitly covers home battery storage paired with solar, up to €150,000 per project.
+KfW's flagship renewable energy loan (programme 270) has been updated for 2026 with an individual, credit-dependent rate (market-tracking) for 10-year terms.
+The loan now explicitly covers home battery storage paired with solar, up to €150 million per project.
 Applications are made through the homeowner's bank, not directly through KfW.

 Poland's Net Billing System: How the 2026 Prosumer Rules Affect Your Solar ROI